Inside Pomodoro ® Primer for Magic Makers:

 Having a solitary business doesn’t require a solitary experience

-Start enjoying focused & productive work times with your coven of coworking biz witches
+Enjoy focused & productive work times with your coven of coworking business witches

-Systems are spells and the Pomodoro® Technique is an awesome starting guide to building your own system, your own spell, for productivity.
+Systems are spells and the Pomodoro® Technique is an awesome starting guide to building your own system, your own spell, for more spacious productivity.

 Whatever that means for you.

-But most of all, it’s a way to create a container for your work so it becomes that much easier to detach yourself from work.
+Above all, it’s a way to create a container for your work.
+And in doing so it becomes that much easier to detach yourself from work.
 To end your work day.
 To move on to more things that bring you joy, without the feeling of “I should be working” interrupting that joy.

 Being self-employed, in any capacity, means to so many “always working” and that’s something I work very hard to help people move away from.
 (Myself included.)